dmcg/minutest/README.md

 ## Usage

-To just test simple functions, define your tests in a subclass of JUnitTests.
+To just test simple functions, define your tests in a subclass of JupiterTests.
 The JUnit 5 [first test case](https://junit.org/junit5/docs/current/user-guide/#writing-tests) looks like this.

 ```kotlin
 // Minutests are usually defined in a object.